-Hollywood celebrates strike end as actors get back to work
+Hollywood Celebrates Strike End As Actors Get Back To Work

 "How I feel is great relief and happiness that we stood firm, we held our ground, and we got a historic and seminal contract at a point in history where it was necessary," she said.

-In addition to pay rises, and enhanced bonuses for starring in hits shows, the contract ensures for the first time that studios would need "ask for permission for everything" when using artificial intelligence to digitally insert famous actors into movies.
+In addition to pay rises, and bonuses for starring in hit shows, the contract ensures for the first time that studios need to "ask for permission for everything" when using artificial intelligence to digitally insert famous actors into movies, said Drescher.

+Details of the new contract will be shared following a SAG-AFTRA board meeting Friday.

 The deal was hailed by politicians including US President Joe Biden, who said in a statement: "Collective bargaining works."